Marten de Roon: Atalanta

 In July 2015, De Roon was signed by Serie A side Atalanta.
+Later that year, on 6 December, he scored his first Serie A goal for the club in a 3–0 victory Palermo.

 Middlesbrough

-On 4 July 2016, De Roon signed for newly-promoted Premier League side Middlesbrough for a reported £12 million transfer fee.
+On 4 July 2016, De Roon signed for newly promoted Premier League side Middlesbrough for a reported £12 million transfer fee.
 He scored his first goal for his new club – a 91st-minute equaliser – on 5 November 2016 in a 1–1 draw with Manchester City at the Etihad Stadium.
 He went on to score a further 3 league goals for the club over the remainder of the season, including the only goal in a victory over Sunderland in the Tees–Wear derby, however Middlesbrough were relegated on 8 May 2017.
 On 18 July 2017, Middlesbrough confirmed that they paid £8.8 million for De Roon, with Atalanta earning another £900,000 after the midfielder played 30 games for the club.

 Return to Atalanta

 On 10 August 2017, De Roon re-signed for Atalanta for an undisclosed fee.
 He once again cemented himself as a starter under Gian Piero Gasperini, and helped Atalanta finish in a historic 3rd place in the 2018–19 season, earning them a spot in the 2019–20 UEFA Champions League group stage.
 He also scored a volley against Fiorentina in the Coppa Italia semi-finals in the 58th minute.
 Atalanta would win the tie 5–4, though lost in the final against Lazio.
 He made his Champions League debut on 18 September 2019 against Dinamo Zagreb.

 In the 2023–24 season, he frequently captained his team and marked a milestone by playing his 250th Serie A match in a 3–0 away victory over Empoli, becoming the first foreign player to reach this achievement at the club.
 On 15 May 2024, he suffered a knee injury during the Coppa Italia final against Juventus, which resulted in a 1–0 defeat.
 This injury also sidelined him for the Europa League final, where his team secured their first-ever title in the competition with a 3–0 win over Bayer Leverkusen.
+On 22 March 2026, De Roon made his 436th appearance for Atalanta in a 1–0 home win against Hellas Verona, surpassing former captain Gianpaolo Bellini as the club's all-time record appearance maker.

+Roma

+On 30 August 2026, De Roon joined fellow Serie A club Roma for €850,000 on a one-year contract.